 Q: Why isn’t my content showing?

 A: D2L is on a secure server.
 If you are linking to a non-secure website, the content may be blocked by the browser.
-See the following for further understanding: Mixed Content Blocking and Browser Changes for Secure Pages.
+Look for a pop-up window or lock icon in the url field to allow the content.
+If you need more, search the help menu in your browser for blocked content.

 A: Make certain your course is active and has the correct date restrictions.